zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 ## Summary

-In this lesson, You learned the basics of simple linear regression between two variables as a problem of fitting a straight line to best describe the data associations on a 2-dimensional plane.
+In this lesson, you learned the basics of a simple linear regression between two variables as a problem of fitting a straight line to best describe the data associations on a 2-dimensional plane.